Maggie Stiefvater

-Margaret Stiefvater (/ˈstiːvɑːtər/ STEE-vah-tər; née Hummel; born November 18, 1981) is an American author who is best known for her young adult fantasy series The Wolves of Mercy Falls and The Raven Cycle.
+Margaret Stiefvater (/ˈstiːvɑːtər/ STEE-vah-tər; née Heidi Hummel; born November 18, 1981) is an American author who is best known for her young adult fantasy series The Wolves of Mercy Falls and The Raven Cycle.

 Life and career

 Early life and education

 Maggie Stiefvater was born Heidi Hummel on November 18, 1981, in Harrisonburg, Virginia.
 At age sixteen, she legally changed her first name to Margaret.
 As a child, Stiefvater was a voracious reader who enjoyed writing.
 By age sixteen, she was submitting manuscripts to publishers.
 After being home-schooled from sixth grade on, Stiefvater attended Mary Washington College, graduating with a B.A. in history.
 By the time she had entered college, she had already written over thirty novels, including four thrillers about the Irish Republican Army, a historical blockade runner novel, and a high-fantasy novel about "impassioned enchanters fighting among civil unrest."
 After graduating, she worked as a portrait artist, specializing in equestrian art.

 In 2010, she gave a TEDx Talk for NASA entitled "How Bad Teens Become Famous People", in which she reflects on her youth as a "Bad Teen" and how those years have impacted her.